segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/vk.md

 `{campaign_name}` | Advertising campaign name.
 `{ad_id}` | Ad ID.

+## Default source/medium

+VK allows running ads that do not lead directly to your website (for example VK page promo, VK post promo, events promo, etc).
+This means that these types of campaigns can not have UTM-params and it is not possible to import them into Google Analytics due to limitations that require all imported costs to have campaign source and medium defined.

+As a workaround, you can define default UTM-source and UTM-medium for your VK data source to see costs for these campaigns inside your Google Analytics account.

 ## UTM matching for dynamic remarketing ads

 Currently, SegmentStream does not support automatic UTM matching for dynamic remarketing campaigns based on price lists.